DengYuelin/object_detection_profiling/readme.md

 #### WCET analysis of template matching

-In this section, we will write code to preform template matching on [this](data/mario.mp4) video, and record the execution time of each frame.
+In this section, we will write code to perform template matching on [this](data/mario.mp4) video, and record the execution time of each frame.

-The code framework if provide to you, try:
+The code framework is provided to you, try:

 ```sh
 python3 scripts/template_matching.py
 ```

-The given script iterate through each frame in the source video, and detect empty blocks.
+The given script iterates through each frame in the source video, and detects empty blocks.
 Your job is to modify the given script, and complete the following tasks in order.

 > **TASKS:**
 >